-Half of women likely to develop dementia, Parkinson’s or have a stroke – study
+Half of women likely to develop dementia, Parkinson’s or have a stroke, study finds

 The health of 12,102 people was monitored between 1990 and 2016, with all participants initially under the age of 45.

-During this period 1,489 were diagnosed with dementia and 263 with parkinsonism, while 1,285 had a stroke.
+During this period 1,489 were diagnosed with dementia and 263 with Parkinsonism, while 1,285 had a stroke.

 The overall risk of a 45-year-old later developing one of the three conditions was 48% for women and 36% for men, the researchers said.